alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-27-stats-again.markdown

 ![Lasso feature selection]({{site.url}}/assets/stats_1.png)

-Before finishing, here is how to automatically compute the `lambda` regularization parameter automatically by using the Akaike Information Criterion and then Cross Validation.
+Before finishing, here is how to automatically compute the `lambda` regularization parameter by using the Akaike Information Criterion and then by employing Cross Validation.

 ```python